CU-CloudCollab/aws-config-check/README.md

+# Deprecated #

+This repo has been deprecated in favor of https://github.com/CU-CloudCollab/cucloud_utils.

 # README #

 The repo contains simple Ruby scripts to check an AWS account against configuration required by Cornell policy.